fudgebucket27/PoseidonSharp/README.md

 # Benchmarks
 A Xeon W-10855M CPU @ 2.80GHz can generate 1000 poseidon hashes and sign them in about 8 seconds.

+# Usage
+Please see [LoopNet](https://github.com/fudgebucket27/loopnet) for other examples on using this library.

 # Thanks to
 [Taranasus](https://github.com/taranasus) for code contributions and reviewing.